 Harding Mott University Center (UCEN) is at the center of student life at UM-Flint.
 You’ll find the Intercultural Center, Printing Services, the International Center, the Center of Gender and Sexuality, Counseling and Psychological Services (CAPS), and Educational Opportunity Initiatives.
 The third floor offers campus dining, and the Office of Student Involvement and Leadership (SIL).
 Watch Now

 The Recreation Center has an indoor track, pool, spa, cardio, and weight areas, plus much more to help you get and stay in shape.
-The Recreation Center also hosts our club sports, e-sports, and intramural sports programs.
+The Recreation Center also hosts our club sports, group fitness classes, and intramural sports programs.
 Watch Now

 UM-Flint Theatre offers 4 productions per year.
 Students from all majors can participate in theatre productions and all students get discounted tickets on plays.
 Watch Now

 The William S. White (WSW) Building is home to the College of Health Sciences, School of Nursing and Visual Art, and Communications.
 Watch Now

 Northbank Center is the location of the Genesee Early College, the Dance Studio, University Outreach, and many administrative offices.
 Several campus events are held in the grand ballroom each year.
 Watch Now

 The Department of Public Safety (DPS) provides complete law enforcement services to the campus.
 DPS also provides safe rides, motorist assistance, medical assistance, personal injury reports, lost and found, locksmith services, automobile accident reports, emergency notifications, and fire alarms and extinguishers.
 Watch Now